savonet/book/workflow.md

-It takes a string containing the JSON representation of a value and a `default` value, which is used both in order to determine the expected type for the value and is returned in the case where the JSON data does not have the right type.
+It takes a string containing the JSON representation of a value and a `default` value, which is used both in order to determine the expected type for the value and to have a value to return by default in the case where the JSON data does not have the right type.

+#### Parsing song requests

 For instance, suppose that we have a script `next-song-json` which returns, in JSON format, the next song to be played along with cue in and out points and